TradeTech Europe 2020

 STREAM E: Interactive Boardrooms &Workshops (max 15 persons)

-2:10 pm - 2:55 pm CREATIVE BOARDROOM: How has MiFID II impacted investment and operational budgets and how can you build an effective budget tracker to ensure continued alpha generation?- How do brokers now compare given the split of execution and research payments?
-Who are the real winners?
+2:10 pm - 2:55 pm CREATIVE BOARDROOM: How has MiFID II impacted investment and operational budgets and how can you build an effective budget tracker to ensure continued alpha generation?

 - How are organisations tracking research consumption and valuation?